 Below you will find the opening remarks to a book I am writing about Gentle Reprocessing and the first chapter which explains how it was developed.
-I hope it peeks your curiosity.
+I hope it piques your curiosity.

 Gentle Reprocessing – A Way to Release Trauma